feinleib/filibustr/README.md

 - `chamber`: Which chamber to get data for.
 See the **Voteview** section above for more info on this argument.

-**Note:** Unlike the Voteview functions, there is no “all” option.
+**Note:** Unlike the Voteview functions, there is no “all” option for `chamber`.
 The House and Senate data do not have the same number of variables, or the same variable names, so it is not trivial to join the two tables.

-You must specify either House or Senate data, since there is no “default” option.
+You must specify either House or Senate data, since there is no default option.

 Here are the tables returned by `get_lhy_data()`: